 The taller the ground-to-seat height, the more natural the seating position for most people since it feels like you’re sitting at a desk or kitchen table.
 The most comfortable standard camping chairs have seat height anywhere from fifteen to eighteen inches.
 However, with a backpacking chair, the ground-to-seat height is closer to nine to thirteen inches since they are smaller and more compact.
 No matter what the height is, it still is worlds better than sitting on the cold, hard, dirty ground.

 You’ll want to ask yourself how often and where will you be taking your chair?
-You’ll want to choose a camp stool or folding seat if you want the lightest chair possible for your trip.
+You’ll want to choose a camp stool or foldable seat if you want the lightest chair possible for your trip.
 You can strap a backpacking chair directly to the outside of your backpack.

 The standard style of camping chair usually comes with a carrying bag or case with a strap so you can carry it over your shoulder.
 These kinds of chairs are perfect for bringing on a rafting or canoe trip, where your boat is holding most of your gear, but if you’re planning on doing a long, grueling hike before arriving at your campsite, you may want to leave the chair at home or in your vehicle.

 A larger, luxury chair is the ideal choice if you will be doing a lot of car camping or staying at an easy-access area like a state park or festival campground.